Overview

 Metal Ion Uptake in Lactobacillus Plantarum as a Model Organism for Studying the Human Gut Microbiota

 Despite recent efforts to map microbiota chemical functions, the role of metals in this area remains underdeveloped.
-Towards determining how different gut bacteria can tolerate changes in essential trace elements, we have developed gut bacteria culture methods for growth and quantified the metal ion uptake of Escherichia coli with inductively coupled plasma-mass spectrometry.
-We compared the growth of E. coli in Luria broth and A minimal media with limited trace metals.
-Then, we cultured Lactobacillus plantarum in De Man, Rogosa, and Sharpe (MRS) and chemically defined media with limited trace metals.
+To determine how different gut bacteria can tolerate changes in essential trace elements, we developed gut bacteria culture methods for growth and quantified the metal ion uptake of E. coli.
+This work will help improve current therapies for gut diseases and potential targets for development of new therapeutics.

 Presented at University of Houston 2018 Undergraduate Research Day